fggo/html/README.md

 ```

 ### HTML5: combining flash & HTML5 video
 Ensure users from different browsers.
-HTML5 further provides playback, adopting different sized screens or<br/>
-telling different parts of a page to change when the video reaches a certain point.
+HTML5 further provides playback, adopting different sized screens or telling different parts of a page to change when the video reaches a certain point.

 ### Adding audio to web pages
 Similar to video 1. hosted service 2.
 Flash 3.
 HTML5 video audio tag